 The information on this page pertains to applications for the M.S. and Ph.D. programs.
-Those interested in earning a M.Eng. degree should visit the Office of Advanced Engineering Education website.
+Those interested in earning a professional M.Eng. degree should visit the Maryland Applied Graduate Engineering (MAGE) website.

 Applications and all supporting materials must be received by:

-December 16 is the preferred deadline for best consideration for financial aid.
-Early Ph.D. applicants may receive an application fee waiver - apply by December 15 (no code needed, waiver automatically applied)
+- December 15 is the preferred deadline for best consideration for financial aid.
+Ph.D. application fee waiver - apply by December 15 (no code needed, waiver automatically applied)